5 Data-Driven Lawyer Marketing Strategies

 - Make sure geo-targeting is set up correctly

 - Ensure ads speak to the searcher's intent (readiness to hire a lawyer)

 - Have an online chat system in place

 - Track every action

-When he took over day-to-day operations, Strategist Griffin Nauss noticed that the account had an abundance of pain points which, to a seasoned vet like Griffin, meant ample opportunity for improvement.
+When he took over day-to-day operations, Senior Strategist Griffin Nauss noticed that the account had an abundance of pain points which, to a seasoned vet like Griffin, meant ample opportunity for improvement.
 After leveraging most of the techniques outlined above, account performance turned around and continues to improve.

 The biggest changes are reflected in:

 - The precipitous increase in lead volume (pre-Griffin, the account had only recorded over 100 conversions 4 times: since July 2016, the Marc Whitehead & Associates account has seen 200+ conversions per month)

 - Drastically improved conversion rates (from the mid-teens and, in some months, less than 5%, to well over 25%)